guillelezama/academic-web-Vale/content/home/projects.md

 "Political consequences of technological change" 2020.

-"Do Legislators Support the Push for Same-Sex Marriage?
-Analysis Using the PELA-USAL Database."
+"Do legislators support the push for same-sex marriage?
+Analysis using the PELA-USAL database."
 2020 with [Scott Morgenstern](https://smorgens.wixsite.com/website)

 "How worried are they?
 Postmaterialism and environmental concern among Latin American legislators."
 2020 with [Débora Duque Braga](https://www.researchgate.net/profile/Debora_Braga2) and [Katie Angell](https://katieangell.weebly.com/)